How Do I Find a Lawyer?

 Legal Aid of East Tennessee

-Legal Aid of East Tennessee, Inc. (“LAET”), is a non-profit law firm with eight offices serving 26 counties in East Tennessee.
+Legal Aid of East Tennessee, Inc. (“LAET”), is a non-profit law firm with six offices serving 26 counties in East Tennessee.
 LAET does not charge fees to clients.
 Because LAET receives part of its funding from the federal government, there are laws that limit who LAET’s lawyers may represent and what cases they may take.
+The caseload of LAET is also impacted by the terms of their various sources of grant funding.

 Financial Limits: In most cases, LAET cannot represent someone who has income or assets over a certain amount.
 However, LAET has two programs that can serve clients of any income level: